wdoyle42/hoddatasci/lessons/02-conditional_means_inclass.md

 * Create predictions for each county based on conditional means within each grouping of the predictor variable.

-* Generate summary measures of the error terms: the difference between actual retail sales and your predicted retail sales, using `rmse` or `mae`
+* Generate summary measures of the error terms: the difference between actual retail sales and your predicted retail sales, using `rmse`

 * You should also create some graphics.